BZngr/VbaDI/README.md

     Dim xContainer As IVbaDIContainer
     Set xContainer = VbaDI.CreateContainer()

-'Register...'Install' the Installer
+'Register...Register using a RegistrationLoader
-    xContainer.Install New AppIoCInstaller
+    xContainer.RegisterUsingLoader New AppIoCLoader

 'Resolve...One call does it all
     Set this.App = xContainer.Resolve(TypeName(New App))

-'Invoke the App...All registered objects are assembled and initialized
+'Invoke the App...All object map instances are assembled and initialized
     this.App.Main

 'the Container is released when it goes out of scope